mchughmegan/Note-Taker/README.md

 ## Description

-This project uses node.js to create a Note Taker app.
+Welcom to the Note Taker app.
 The user will be able to save multiple notes to view later, and delete them when they are no longer needed.
-Technologies used include the express and uuid packages.
+Technologies used include node js and the express and uuid packages.

 ## Table of Contents